 Shoplifters is an award-winning and popular flick—one of the best in the drama genre.

 The film centers on a family living in abject poverty and whose only means of living outside the poverty line is to shoplift.

 The movie is fascinating as it pushes beyond the stereotypes that rule the Japanese social order.
 The most important thing in Japan is the name of the family, blood, and personal image.

-While this film centers on the family, the storyline entails that family isn’t always the best blood for us.
+While this film centers on the family, the storyline entails that family isn’t always the best blood.

-The film paints a picture of child neglect and abuse—a significant problem facing Japan today—and shows how people suffer from poverty, which is often overlooked and shoved aside.
+The film paints a picture of child neglect and abuse—a significant problem facing Japan today—and shows how people suffer from poverty, often overlooked and shoved aside.

-If you want to see Japan in the lens of an alternate view, watch the Shoplifters.
+If you want to see Japan through the lens of an alternate view, watch the Shoplifters.